harmsm/scientific-computing/source/syllabus.rst

 ........
 TL;DR: Don’t do it.
 You are expected to do your own work.
 Cheating, plagiarism and any other form of academic dishonesty will not be tolerated.
-Please refer to the University Of Oregon Student Conduct Code (`<https://policies.uoregon.edu/vol-3-administration-student-affairs/ch-1-conduct/student-conduct-code>`_).
+Please refer to the University of Oregon Student Conduct Code (`<https://policies.uoregon.edu/vol-3-administration-student-affairs/ch-1-conduct/student-conduct-code>`_).